Lawmakers override veto of GenX study money, bag ban repeal

 After the 70-44 vote in the House, the Senate voted 30-9 with no debate in favor of the override.

-Cooper complained that the bill doesn't come close to meeting his request for $2.6 million to study GenX in the Cape Fear River and that none of the $435,000 legislators did approve goes to state regulatory agencies.
+Cooper complained that the bill doesn't come close to meeting his request for $2.6 million to study GenX in the Cape Fear River and that none of the $435,000 legislators did approve goes to the Department of Environmental Quality and the Department of Health and Human Services as state regulatory agencies.

 GenX is an unregulated compound used to make Teflon and other products.
 It's health effects aren't known because of little study, but it is related to a family of chemicals that has been linked to cancer.